 A structure with clarity

-Following a divorce, you’re probably getting questions from your children about the actual process.
+Following a divorce, you’ll probably receive questions from your children about the actual process.
 These are all unique scenarios that depend on both your family and your divorce.
 The co-parenting process is never an easy one, especially if you have a job that requires a large amount of your work time.

 Topics such as time constraints, when they’ll be seeing their other parent, and being able to divide up your own time are all serious issues that require answers.
 When speaking with your children, as well as with your former partner about how your co-parenting situation will proceed, you can address questions like: